fearheaven/SimpleCore/README.md

 ### Soonish:

-- port SimpleCoreAPI & SimpleOres2 to 1.9.4 - BETA released
+- ~~port SimpleCoreAPI & SimpleOres2 to 1.9.4~~ BETA released
-- port Fusion to 1.9.4 - BETA released
+- ~~port Fusion to 1.9.4~~  BETA released
 - ~~add copy of LGPL 3.0 license to all repositories.~~ DONE
-- port Netherrocks to 1.9.4 - BETA released
+- ~~port Netherrocks to 1.9.4~~  BETA released
-- port Machines to 1.9.4
+- port Machines to 1.10.2
-- port Aesthetics to 1.9.4
+- port Aesthetics to 1.10.2
-- recompile for 1.10 - doing as I port.
+- ~~recompile for 1.10~~ DONE via build unification.
-- make 1.9.4 & 1.10.2 versions one build.
+- ~~make 1.9.4 & 1.10.2 versions one build.~~ DONE
+- re-write Fusion furnace to use IItemHandler
+- re-factor IItemHandler-based stuff to be useful in Machines, too.

 ### Later/other: